lesasi/explanatory-data-analysis-coursera-assignment/Assignment-1/README.md

 >
 > ![Plot4](required_images/ExDataCP1Plot4.png)

+## Details about the libraries used
+- The scripts were made using R(version 3.6.1).
+- The library 'dplyr' version 0.8.0.1 was used.

 ## Details on the files that exist in this repository
 ### README.md
 It is the file you read right now and tries to explain the purpose and